432 Park Avenue: Macklowe acquisition

+Macklowe's next acquisition consisted of a 150 ft assemblage on 57th Street, consisting of a 13-story building and five 5-story townhouses.
 In April 2007, Macklowe purchased the Buccellati store at 46 East 57th Street for $47.5 million.
 This followed Macklowe's purchase of the Audemars Piguet store at 40 East 57th Street for $19.2 million, the Franck Muller store at 38 East 57th Street for $60 million, as well as 44 and 50 East 57th Street for $41 million.
 Following over 14 months of negotiations, Macklowe also had to pay Audemars Piguet $16.6 million to end their lease early and move across the street to 137 East 57th Street.
-The total cost of additional nearby parcels and air rights brought the acquisition cost to over $724 million and yielded a large L-shaped site between 56th and 57th Streets.
+The total cost of additional nearby parcels and air rights brought the acquisition cost to over $724 million.
+These purchases gave Macklowe a large L-shaped site between 56th and 57th Streets.
 In early 2007, Macklowe Properties secured a $543 million mortgage from Deutsche Bank on the site.
-Macklowe was said to be planning a 65-story Armani-branded tower that would consist of three stories of retail, offices until the 20th floor, topped by a 10-story hotel and 33 floors of residential space.
+Macklowe reportedly planned a 65-story Armani-branded tower that would consist of three stories of retail, offices until the 20th floor, topped by a 10-story hotel and 33 floors of residential space.
+Nordstrom had signed a letter of intent to open their first New York store, a 253,500 sqft flagship, at the building's base.

-Additionally, Nordstrom had signed a letter of intent to open their first New York store, a 253,500 sqft flagship, at the building's base.
 Macklowe had been in contract to purchase the Turnbull & Asser storefront at 42 East 57th Street for $33 million but the company's owner executed a call option in the store's lease to allow him to buy the building for $31.5 million instead.
-Jacob & Co's founder Jacob Arabo also demanded $100 million for the store's building at 50 East 57th Street, a price Macklowe was unable to pay.
+Jacob & Co's founder Jacob Arabo demanded $100 million for the store's building at 48 East 57th Street, a price Macklowe was unable to pay.
 These holdouts meant Macklowe was unable to connect the other buildings he owned on East 57th Street, depriving Nordstrom of the space needed for the store's ground floor entrance.
 Nordstrom also reportedly required a 18 ft ceiling, which was not feasible at the site.
 This caused Nordstrom to back out of the deal and instead open their flagship in Central Park Tower several blocks west on 57th Street.
+In October 2007, the New York City Department of Buildings issued demolition permits for the site; at the time, the demolition cost was estimated at $6 million, or roughly 15 $/ft2.